Jalan Sesama

 Jalan Sesama is the Indonesian adaptation of the American children's television series, Sesame Street.
 The series was produced by Creative Indigo Productions in association with Sesame Workshop.

 On 13 April 2020, due to the COVID-19 pandemic, the series re-aired on TVRI as part of Belajar dari Rumah programming block sponsored by Ministry of Education and Culture.

 History

-In March 2006, the series was created with funding by the United States government through USAID.
+In March 2006, the series was created with funding by the United States government through USAID, which totaled US$8.5 million.

+Filming for the series took place in Jakarta beginning in May 2007.
+A total 156 episodes were planned.
+Mohammad Zudhi acted as the series educational consultant.

 The series debuted on 18 February 2008 on Trans7.
+A magazine to accompany the show, Jalan Sesama Magazine, was scheduled to release in April of the same year.

 Content

 The program's set resembles an Indonesian neighborhood, with clay-tiled houses, a snack cart, and a motorcycle taxi stop.
+Traditional forms of performance, including gamelan and wayang, were included in segments.

+The pilot episode showed the characters preparing for, and later partaking in, a celebration for the opening of a new library.
+Guest stars in the first season included Hetty Koes Endang, Titiek Puspa, Gilang Ramadhan, and Surya Saputra.

 Messaging

 Jalan Sesama teaches watchers about diversity, environmental awareness, and positive character building.

-From encouraging healthy habits to dealing with the aftermath of a flood, Jalan Sesama tackles serious issues impacting the children of Indonesia.
+The show avoided mentions of religion for its first season, due to the topic's sensitive nature.

+Season 3 of the series focused on the environment, and included information on how to prepare for natural disasters.
 Season 5 of the show had creativity as its main theme.